 Student Clubs and Organizations

 And remember: you can always attend events open to the public even if you have not been accepted yet or gone to orientation.
-Theatre Plays, Opera Performances, Sporting Events, Lectures, and even many student organization events are open to the public and can be attended by anyone.
-Just look for the announcements in the Events calendar on the homepage and start getting involved and connected to WCSU NOW.
+Theatre plays, opera performances, sporting events, lectures, and even many student organization events are open to the public and can be attended by anyone.
+Just look for the announcements in the WOW (What’s On at WCSU) or the events calendar on the homepage and start getting involved and connected to WCSU now!

 Other Services Available

 There are a number of services available for students on campus.
-We recommend that you familiarize yourself with Western’s main web page.
-Use the SEARCH to look for anything you want to know.
+We recommend that you familiarize yourself with WCSU’s main webpage.
+Use the SEARCH bar to look for anything you want to know.
 It’s all there, you just have to find it.
 Here are some of the main links you should be aware of:

 See many links related to Campus Life in one view.